Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ![Compilation Error in FScape Code Editor](.../tut-paulstretch-audio-file-in-folder.png)

-If you select the audio file and press the eye-shaped button, a viewer opens with the sonogram of the sound and a transport bar to play back the sound:
+If you select the audio file and press the eye button, a viewer opens with the sonogram of the sound and a transport bar to play back the sound:

 ![Compilation Error in FScape Code Editor](.../tut-paulstretch-audio-file-view.png)